apecloud/kubeblocks/docs/user_docs/kubeblocks-for-elasticsearch/manage-elasticsearch.md

 ***Steps***

-1. Execute the following command to create a Qdrant cluster.
+1. Execute the following command to create a cluster.
 You can change the `cluster-definition` value as any other databases supported.

    ```bash
    kbcli cluster create elasticsearch elasticsearch